gto76/python-cheatsheet/README.md

 Coroutines
 ----------
-* **Coroutines have a lot in common with threads, but unlike threads, they only give up control when they call another coroutine and they don’t use as much memory.**
+* **Coroutines have a lot in common with threads, but unlike threads, they only give up control when they call another coroutine and they don’t consume as much memory.**
-* **Coroutine definition starts with `'async'` and its call with `'await'`.**
+* **Coroutine definition starts with `'async'` and its call with `'await'` keyword.**
 * **Use `'asyncio.run(<coroutine>)'` to start the first/main coroutine.**

 ```python